Logo

 Human mods review flagged posts and reported content.
 They check your full post history before making a decision.
 A mod who sees a profile full of product links will remove your post even if the individual post seems fine.

 Many subreddits use AutoModerator bots with custom rules that automatically remove posts from accounts below certain karma or age thresholds.
+If you want a rough read on how your own account looks to that system, MediaFast's free Contributor Quality Score checker estimates the same tier signals mods rely on before you ever post.

 Self-Promotion: Do This, Not That